Text traduït

 Objectives

-This course prepares students to be able to carry out interactive audiovisual fiction production.
-To this end, the practice of audiovisual production and direction is deepened from theory applied to practice.
-The different aspects of audiovisual direction and production are analyzed to acquire the different knowledge and skills that a director-producer needs.
-Procedures, techniques and methods are experienced for the acquisition of competencies in the ideation and organization of the work of direction and production, both audiovisual and multimedia.
+This course prepares students to be able to carry out an interactive audiovisual fiction production.
+To this end, the student explores the practice of audiovisual production and direction from theory to practice.
+The course analyzes the different aspects of audiovisual direction and production to acquire the diverse knowledge and skills required by a director-producer.
+Students will experience procedures, techniques, and methods to acquire skills in the conception and organization of directing and production work, both audiovisual and multimedia.

 Learning outcomes

-• Use audiovisual language and its different resources to express and present content related to specific knowledge of the field.
+- Use audiovisual language and its various resources to express and present content linked to the specific knowledge of the field.

-• Directs and produces, with technical adequacy, different communicative genres for audiovisual and/or multimedia media.
+- Directs and produces, with technical expertise, different communication genres for audiovisual and/or multimedia media.

-• Uses information storage systems for interactive audiovisual productions on the network.
+- Uses information storage systems for interactive online audiovisual productions.

-• Designs interventions that address the needs of the field in a multidisciplinary manner and in a way that is respectful of gender issues.
+- Designs interventions that address the needs of the field in a multidisciplinary manner and in a manner that respects gender issues.

 Competencies